 By definition, the electric potential is the electric potential energy per charge

-The electric potential will thus have the same value at any point in an electric field.
+The electric potential has the same value at any point in an electric field.

 Here an example to illustrate this.
 Say for instance we place a positive charge in an electric field.
 Suppose the charge of the particle is 1.20 × 10-17 C and the electric potential energy is 2.40 × 10-16 J.Why did we have to establish a difference between electric potential and electric potential energy?
 In electricity, we prefer to work with the electric potential energy per charge rather than dealing with the total electric potential energy.